 Oak-aged White Wine and Champagne

+The ideal fridge temperature for storing and serving these wines is anywhere between 47°F and 54°F (8-12°C).
 Chardonnay is the most typical wine grape in this category, as it is commonly aged in oak barrels, but there are others.
 These wines are bold and creamy and might have a complex nose.
-Given their aromatic complexity and greater concentration, these wines are best stored and served between 47-54°F (8-12°C) with a sweet spot at 50°F (10°C).

 Examples of these wines include oak-aged Chardonnay, Rhône white wines, Alsatian white wines and Champagne.